KenjiE20/kenjie20.co.uk/content/post/2009/01/a-new-start/index.md

 [![sleningway-transport-13th-apr-1950](images/sleningway-transport-13th-apr-1950-300x225.png "sleningway-transport-13th-apr-1950")](/wp-content/uploads/2009/01/sleningway-transport-13th-apr-1950.png)

 Shortly after, the two worker towns near the mines express an interest in a passenger line.
-A 4-6-0 ‘Standard-Five’ is commissioned for the link, and Sleningway Transport is born, running out of the station offices for now.
+A 4-6-0 'Standard-Five' is commissioned for the link, and Sleningway Transport is born, running out of the station offices for now.

 [![sleningway-transport-12th-jun-1950](images/sleningway-transport-12th-jun-1950-300x225.png "sleningway-transport-12th-jun-1950")](/wp-content/uploads/2009/01/sleningway-transport-12th-jun-1950.png)

-With the foundations laid, Sleningway Transport turns it’s attention to an abitious project of linking up the southern towns to create the South Mainline, and first on the list for connection is Fentfingford.
-A 4-6-2 ‘Pacific’ can be see pulling into the terminus on the inaugural run.
+With the foundations laid, Sleningway Transport turns it's attention to an abitious project of linking up the southern towns to create the South Mainline, and first on the list for connection is Fentfingford.
+A 4-6-2 'Pacific' can be see pulling into the terminus on the inaugural run.
 [![sleningway-transport-25th-nov-1950](images/sleningway-transport-25th-nov-1950-300x225.png "sleningway-transport-25th-nov-1950")](/wp-content/uploads/2009/01/sleningway-transport-25th-nov-1950.png)

 <!--more-->